YoubetDao/Blockchain-Technology-and-Application-Notes-2018/src/ETH/GHOST-protocol.md

         * Uncle blocks receive a 7/8 block reward reward, and uncle blocks do not receive gas fee.
         * The gas fee accounts for a very small proportion.
 Most of it is static block reward, similar to the situation in Bitcoin.
         * Ethereum does not stipulate regular halving of block reward.
 Ethereum's block reward adjustment is not to artificially create scarcity but to adjust mining difficulty to maintain fairness and prevent drastic changes in the total supply of Ether.
 This adjustment is only a one-time adjustment and will not be continuously lowered in the future.
         * It is compared to oil and is used for consuming and executing smart contracts.
 The metaphor is not completely appropriate because oil is gone after it is spent.
-In Ethereum, when executing a contract, only the gas is transferred from one account to another.
+In Ethereum, when executing a contract, the gas fee is transferred from one account to another.
 ### 3 Q & A